alexandrumeterez/alexandrumeterez.github.io/_posts/2023-02-25-reading-list.md

 #     jekyll-toc plugin (https://github.com/toshimaru/jekyll-toc).
 toc:
   - name: Side note
+    # if a section has subsections, you can add them as follows:
+    # subsections:
+    #   - name: Example Child Subsection 1
+    #   - name: Example Child Subsection 2
   - name: Training without normalization
   - name: NTK
   - name: Mean Field
   - name: Transformers
-  subsections:
-	- name: Rank collapse
-    # if a section has subsections, you can add them as follows:
-    # subsections:
-    #   - name: Example Child Subsection 1
-    #   - name: Example Child Subsection 2

 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.

+---

 ## Side note